 If Downton Abbey taught us anything, it’s that every great aristocratic family needs a pied-a-terre in the city when they tire of their country pile.
 As it was on the screen, so it is in real life, as evidence by another hospitality trend of recent vintage: country hotels opening outpost in the city.
 Beaverbrook, a grand estate in the Surrey Hills, opened companion Beaverbrook Townhouse in two Georgian homes in Chelsea.
 London theaters were the inspiration behind the fourteen colorful rooms suites, while a Japanese theme infuses The Fuji Grill restaurant and multi-course omakase offering.
 Throughout are fun tributes to the life, work, and whims of Lord Beaverbook, the colorful media baron who served as Winston Churchill's Minister of Aircraft Production.
 (The other British example of this is Scotland’s beloved Gleneagles, which launched Gleneagles Townhouse in Edinburgh.)

 Plenty of people I respect disagree with me about this self-professed “super boutique” hotel, primarily because it’s feels a little fashion victim-y and is located in Leicester Square, the most touristy patch of London.
 I don’t care.
-I think it’s a total knockout.
-The hotel was largest private excavation project in the world (six floors below ground) and cost half a billion pounds to build (which is just an absurd sum, but that's what you get when you hand-fire the thousands of blue tiles that cover the façade).
-I do love the 1970s disco-vibe Yabu Pushelberg brought to the design and the décor, the expansive bar areas reserved for hotel guests, and the dazzling gym, pool, and spa area occupying one of those six excavated floors.
+I think The Londoner is a total knockout.
+The hotel was largest private excavation project in the world (six floors below ground) and cost half a billion pounds to build (which is just an absurd sum, but that's what happens when the budget includes hand-firing the thousands of blue tiles that cover the building's façade).
+I love the 1970s disco vibe designers Yabu Pushelberg brought to the design and the décor, the expansive bar areas reserved for hotel guests, and the dazzling gym, pool, and spa area occupying one of those six excavated floors.

 Private clubs are big in London, and hotels with a private members’ club component are a big trend in luxury hotels all over the world.
 It’s easy to see the economic motivation: Clubs, when they work, can bank on a clientele that’s more reliable than transient hotel guests.
 The Twenty Two hotel, restaurant, and private club brings new life to Grosvenor Square, one of the most exclusive enclaves in Mayfair, one of the most exclusive neighborhoods in town.
 (I’m saying “one of” because London loves its pockets of exclusivity, and St. James and Sloane Square would go to the mat for the title.)
 The hotel, which is owned and staffed by teams who have worked at or owned local hotspots Blakes and Chiltern Firehouse, is beautiful, with an opulent and colorful design (minimalism is not thriving in London) throughout the individually designed bedrooms and public and private spaces.
 And it’s buzzy: The paint had barely dried when the restaurant was already welcoming a clientele that included the likes of Madonna, Tom Cruise, and FKA Twigs.

 Here’s another hotel-with-club in another well-heeled neighborhood, South Kensington.
 What makes The Other House a little different is its focus on extended stays (“live as a resident” is a motto) and the fact that it caps membership at 150 people who live in the area, with the goal of bringing a real residential feel to the member offerings — the gym, indoor pool, jazz performances, meditation classes — which hotel guests have access to.
-Sustainability was at the forefront during the conversion of 11 townhouses into the hotel and remains a practice: Guests can measure their energy use on a proprietary app.
+Sustainability was at the forefront during the conversion of eleven connected townhouses into the hotel and remains a practice: Guests can measure their energy use on a proprietary app.
+(That's cool!)
 The public restaurant, The Owl & Monkey, was named for its clientele, who the hotel hopes are “as wise as owls and as curious as monkeys.”
+(I want to claim that as my motto.)

 While I’ve never liked the classic Park Lane hotel — too big, too flashy, too totally not my scene — recent visits during its renovation-in-progress have me reconsidering my long-held opinion.
 I liked the park views at the rooftop bar and restaurant, had a great night of cocktails at the new Vesper Bar, and totally soaked in the atmosphere of restaurant-lounge The Promenade (where Liberace’s tacky mirrored piano seemed somehow....classy).
 What changed, me or the hotel?
 I’m not sure.
 I do know the Dorch is as grand as it ever was, but I’m finding it more welcoming than ever before.